emsham/Severe-servers/README.md

 With Q being AR filter/effect reaching 500,000 unique posts witihin 90 days.
 With N being each 100,000 additional posts achieved within 90 days.
 With C being cost.
 Cost could be paying creators to post to gain more traction.
 Maybe we could outsource.
 Otherwise the only other cost to consider is time.

+On the oursourcing we would have to pay by the hour.
+Let's say we give someone 1000$.
+That's 100 hours to develop some great effects if they get paid $10 hour.